Custom Number Format in Excel (13 Unique Examples)

 Percentage in custom format

-8. Fraction in Number Format
+Example 8 – Fraction in a Number Format

 Symbol Display